 A second possibility to measure the influence of the disturbances on the to be controlled outputs is by taking the H-infinity norm of the associated closed loop transfer matrix.
 The H-infinity control problem is then to find a dynamic feedback controller that makes the H-infinity norm of the closed loop transfer matrix as small as possible.
 The solution to this problem that we will give in this course extensively uses the theory of linear matrix inequalities (LMI's) in combination with the famous bounded real lemma from systems and control theory.

-Finally, the results on the H-infinity control problem will be applied to the problem of optimal robust stabilization.
+Next, the results on the H-infinity control problem will be applied to the problem of optimal robust stabilization.
 The problem here is to compute feedback controllers that not only stabilize a given nominal system model, but also all system models in a maximal neighbourhood of the nominal system model.
 A controller is called 'robust' if it also works well for all system models in a neighbourhood of the nominal model.
-By combining our results on the H-infinity control problem with the small gain theorem, we will solve the problem of optimal robust stabilization for two classes of uncertainty; additive uncertainty and multiplicative uncertainty.
+By combining our results on the H-infinity control problem with the small gain theorem, we will solve the problem of optimal robust stabilization for three classes of uncertainty; additive uncertainty, coprime factor uncertainty, and multiplicative uncertainty.

 1. The student is able to reproduce and explain the geometric characterizations of the systems properties of controllability, stabilizability, observability and detectability.